 The National Congress of American Indians (NCAI) offers various job opportunities, fellowships, and internships to individuals interested in gaining professional experience in American Indian and Alaska Native tribal policy and governance.

-Enforces federal laws that make it illegal to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information.
+The Equal Employment Opportunity Commission (EEOC) enforces federal laws that make it illegal to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information.

-Information and forms for Washington States complaint submission for violations of anti-discrimination laws can be found here
+Washington State Human Rights Commission provides information and forms for Washington States complaint submission for violations of anti-discrimination laws.

 The American Civil Liberties Union (ACLU) provides legal advocacy and defends the individual rights and liberties guaranteed by the Constitution and laws of the United States.